Stomach Cancer

 • A common bacterium called Helicobacter pylori, also called H. pylori, causes stomach inflammation and ulcers.
 It is also considered one of the main causes of stomach cancer.

-• Testing for H. pylori is easily done, and an antibiotics can effectively kill the disease.
+• Testing for H. pylori is easily done, and a course of antibiotics can effectively eradicate the bacteria.

-• Testing for H. pylori is recommended if one has had a first-degree relative, such as parents, sibling, or child, who has been diagnosed with stomach cancer or an H. pylori infection.
+• Testing for H. pylori is recommended if one has had a first-degree relative, such as parent, sibling, or child, who has been diagnosed with stomach cancer or an H. pylori infection.

 • Family history/ genetics